Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Discussion

 Although at a fixed generation length our method shows a small performance loss, we demonstrate that when generating many more tokens under the same memory budget, performance often surpasses that of a non-compressing teacher.
 This is enabled by effective test-time scaling: when matching the KV-cache size, we are able to generate significantly more tokens.
 To some extent, these results show that we trade memory for time.
 Such trade-offs are common in efficiency-oriented methods --- for example, speculative decoding \citep{leviathan2023speculative,chen2023accelerating} reduces latency but requires more memory, since multiple models must be loaded simultaneously.

 There are several directions for future work, entailed from several areas where our approach can be improved.
-Foremost, our compression policy is not dynamic --- one cannot adjust its compression rate as desired.
-It is advantageous to have a single model that supports different compression rates, and therefore can be used flexibly in different settings.
+While Multi Ratio Breadcrumbs Reasoning supports various compression rates, it lacks dynamic adaptivity.
+It does not automatically select the most appropriate ratio, and once a ratio is chosen, it remains fixed for the duration of the generation rather than adjusting dynamically across the sequence.
 This is an important direction for future work, and one that is relatively understudied in the compression literature.
 Our work also charts the direction for future work to improve test-time scaling and compression tradeoffs.
 Ideally, one can compress aggressively without needing to increase the number of reasoning steps.
 Our work exposes this tradeoff in reasoning models, and outlines the methodology to analyze it.
+Another promising direction is combining our method with the orthogonal CoT shortening approach~\citep{aggarwal2025l, kang2025c3ot, ma2025cot, shen2025dast, yan2025inftythink, munkhbat2025self, xia2025tokenskip}, leading to savings both from shortening and compression, while still retaining the ability to for expressive reasoning through length~\citet{merrill2023expressive}.
 Finally, as the space of accessible benchmarking scenarios in reasoning research develops, it is important to understand the behavior of our approach across a broader set of domains.